 Reason’s user interface is quite different from what you get in traditional DAWs.
 You are provided with Rack extensions and instruments which you can connect with virtual wires visually.
 Just flip the Rack extension and use the virtual wires and cords to connect them.

 This feels like an analog recording system where you had to connect all the devices manually.
 This feature is quite confusing for new users so you need to learn the operating before using it professionally.

-As the user interface is inspired from analog recording units and you have to visually connect and disconnect the Racks, it will slow down your Workflow.
+As the user interface is inspired by analog recording units and you have to visually connect and disconnect the Racks, it will slow down your Workflow.
 But when you have a good had on it, it will perform like a charm.
-The one solution to this is practising.
+The one solution to this is practicing.
 AS more you practice as much you would be familiar with the interface.

-What it’s made for: Sampling, Sequencing and Mixing.
+What it’s made for: Sampling, Sequencing, and Mixing.
 Not for beginners.
-Needs time to understand the workflow.
+I Need time to understand the workflow.